 10. Create Serialized Comic StripsCreate comic books based on the strips that the students complete.
 Let the students serialize their comics by creating a new strip each day as part of a continuing story.
-They can color them, too.
+They can print and color them, too.

-11. Life Skills PracticeCreate comic strips in which students can practice such real-life, practical scenarios such as looking for a job, or learning how to deal with a school bully, or interacting with a difficult boss or fellow worker or classmate.
+11. Life Skills PracticeCreate comic strips in which students can practice real-life, practical scenarios, such as looking for a job, or learning how to deal with a school bully, or interacting with a difficult boss or fellow worker or classmate.
 As an example, create a comic in which a student applies for a job.
-What kinds of questions is the interviewer likely to ask her and what kinds of responses might be appropriate.
+What kinds of questions is the interviewer likely to ask her and what kinds of responses might be appropriate?
 An individual going to visit a doctor or emergency room can practice vocabulary that will be needed for such an encounter -- this can be particularly helpful to those students who are learning English as a second language.

 12. Local or National News ImmersionHave students use the characters to create comic strips that comment on local or national politics.
 Perhaps these cartoons can be published in the school newspaper or newsletter.